 The Tractor Tax

 At present, nearly all of the assets used in a working farm will attract either agricultural property relief (“APR”) or business property relief (“BPR”) at 100 per cent.
-This means that no IHT is payable at all on the transfer of these assets.
-Agricultural land attracts APR, while farm equipment, machinery and livestock attracts BPR.
+Agricultural land attracts APR limited to the “agricultural value” of the same, while farm equipment, machinery and livestock attracts BPR.
 The reliefs are mutually exclusive, but the test is broadly the same.
-Agricultural land will attract APR at 100 per cent if it was occupied by the owner or his or her civil partner for two years before the transfer or occupied by someone else for 7 years.
+Agricultural land will attract APR at 100 per cent if it was occupied by the owner or his or her civil partner for two years before the death or transfer or occupied by someone else for 7 years.
 Farm business assets attract BPR if such assets were in use not more than two years before the transfer.
+APR relates to the land.
+An investor who owns agricultural land can claim APR, but only if the land is farmed.

 From April 2026 100 per cent APR and BPR on any transfer by death or lifetime transfer will only apply to the first £1million of assets.
 Thereafter, APR and BPR will be at 50 per cent.
 IHT is payable at a rate of 40 per cent.